kade09/FifaMarketValueML/README.md

 [![nbviewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://nbviewer.org/github/COGS118A/Group028-Sp22)

 This was a group Project for COGS 118A at UCSD.
+Final version available in FinalProject_group028.ipynb branch

 Description: